perticascatalin/Research/README.md

 #### 3.3 Metrics (MOVED Implementation and Experiments)

-We compute a partial accuracy - the average number of elements guessed in N arrays.
+We compute a partial accuracy - the average number of elements whose target position is correctly guessed.

 Minimum number of samples to reach decent accuracy.
 Error range: +/- 1%